alialbaali/Chatty/README.md

 ## License

-ChatyChaty is distributed under the terms of the Apache License (Version 2.0).
+Chatty is distributed under the terms of the Apache License (Version 2.0).
 See [License](LICENSE.md) for details.